Vidya Bharati: Funding and patronage

-Funds for this expansion have been collected through various means, including charities across the world.
-According to Awaaz, a London-based organisation, a significant portion of the Sewa International earthquake funds for Gujarat have been used to build RSS schools.
-The network also benefited from favourable allotment of land by Jana Sangh and BJP politicians.
-It was also helped with miscellaneous patronage by the Bharatiya Janata Party (BJP) whenever it was in power in the states or in the Centre (1999-2004).
+Funds for the expansion were collected through various means, including charitable contributions from individuals and organizations worldwide.
+The Institution is entirely privately funded and does not receive financial assistance from government sources.
+This funding model enables it to operate independently while supporting its educational and research activities.

 Nanaji Deshmukh believed that the movement had turned 'materialistic', during the later phases but was not paying enough attention to recruiting high-quality teachers.
 The schools attract the children of urban and small-town shopkeepers and those of professional and government official families.

-Ideology and Objectives
+Ideology and objectives

-Dinanath Batra, former General Secretary of Vidya Bharati, said that they were fighting an "ideological battle against Macaulay, Marx and Madrasawadis".
+Dinanath Batra, former General Secretary of Vidya Bharati, said that they were fighting an "ideological battle against Macaulay, Marx, and Madrasawadis".
 In comparison to which Vidya Bharati advocates "Indianisation, nationalisation and spiritualisation" of education.
-In the areas of study that are peripheral to the core curriculum, like physical education, music and cultural education, the institution worked out its own curriculum.
+In the areas of study that are peripheral to the core curriculum, like physical education, music, and cultural education, the institution worked out its curriculum.

 Cultural education

 In addition to the prescribed curriculum, the Vidya Bharati schools teach five extra subjects: moral education, which includes stories of heroes, songs, honesty, and personal hygiene, physical education, which includes learning to wield a stick, martial arts and yoga, music, Sanskrit and Vedic mathematics.
-Girls are given kanya bharati sessions where they discuss the real-world problems especially "women-centric" sensitive issues and learn how to deal with them.
-They are trained to become strong leaders idolizing Queen of Jhansi Lakshmibai, Sarojini Naidu, and other successful women in various fields like Kalpana Chawla, Sunita Williams, Kiran Bedi, etc.
+Girls are given kanya bharati sessions where they discuss real-world problems, especially "women-centric" sensitive issues, and learn how to deal with them.
+They are trained to become strong leaders idolizing Jhansi Rani Lakshmibai, Ahilyabai Holkar, Rudramadevi, and other successful women in various fields like Kalpana Chawla, Kiran Bedi, Indra Nooyi etc.

-In the morning assembly, the children are taught to pray and sing songs steeped in sanskrit and the spirit of patriotism.
-Assemblies and stage performances organized on Hindu festivals also serve to convey the Deshbhakti ideology.
+In the morning assembly, the children are taught to pray and sing songs steeped in Sanskrit and the spirit of patriotism.
+Assemblies and stage performances organized at Hindu festivals also serve to convey the Deshbhakti ideology.
 The virtual absence of non-Hindu children in the schools leads to a collective sense of Hindu identity.
-In the words of a Vidya Bharati commentator "dedication to the motherland with a deep Bharatiya spirit inculcates in the child the will to change his character [and] adjust his nature and programme so as to fulfill the nation's will and necessity."
+In the words of a Vidya Bharati commentator "dedication to the motherland with a deep Bharatiya spirit inculcates in the child the will to change his character [and] adjust his nature and program to fulfill the nation's will and necessity."

-The schools also use the students as conduits for spreading RSS concept of education.
+The schools also use the students as conduits for spreading the RSS concept of education.